-This report covers our study and progress of our FYP development.
-It begins with an introduction about our project; we will give some background information and talk about the motivation of our FYP idea (where do our idea come from).
+This report covers our study and progress during the development.
+It begins with an introduction about our project; to have a brief understanding of our project background; and then it will explain the motivation behinds our idea ---- like where do our FYP idea come from?

-And then a case study on a security company has carried out in order to know more about security works and have a better understanding.
+A case study is followed after that.
+A case study is carried out as to know more about security works and have a better understanding of the nature of this field.

-After that, we would have a chapter on system review; to introduce what features our product has and the mechanism behinds.
-While for the product design part, we will give an overview of our system architecture; briefly explain how our system is construed and in what way.
+After that, we would have a system review; to introduce what features our product has and the mechanism behinds.
+A system architecture overview will also be given to explain how our system is construed during the design phase.

-In the aspect of user interface implementation, chapter 5 is to report how was our UI designed and what concerns have been taken into consideration in between.
+And for the user interface implementation, chapter 5 is to report how our UI was designed and what concerns have been taken into consideration in between.

 Last but not least, we are going to share what difficulties we encountered during the development and how did we solve it.
-And finally to look ahead of the future, to expect what are we going to do for the next semester.
+And finally to look ahead of the future, to see what could be further improved if we still have time for our project.